 Offered: Annually.

-TECH 406 - Methods in Technology Education (4)
+TECH 406 - Methods for Teaching Technical Subjects (4)

-Students are introduced to a variety of teaching strategies involved in the daily instruction of technology education.
-Included are support materials and evaluation tools.
+Students are introduced to teaching methods and clinical experiences in the technical classroom.
+They learn the craft of teaching by developing micro-lessons delivered and assessed in public school labs..

-Prerequisite: TECH 300, with minimum grade of B-; completion of at least 18 credit hours of content area courses, with minimum GPA of 2.75 in these courses; admission to the Feinstein School of Education and Human Development and to the technology education teacher preparation program; or consent of department chair.
+Prerequisite: TECH 305, with minimum grade of B-; completion of at least 18 credit hours of content area courses, with minimum GPA of 2.75 in these courses; admission to the Feinstein School of Education and Human Development and to the technology education teacher preparation program; CTE students will require the consent of program coordinator.

 Offered: Fall, Spring.

-TECH 407 - Practicum in Elementary Technology Education (Grades K through Six) (4)
+TECH 318 - Practicum I: Teaching K-6 Technology Education (4)

-Strategies for presenting technological topics and learning activities at the elementary school level are introduced.
-Topics include theory, activity safety, and the development of elementary integration activities.
+Students begin to develop essential skills required to plan and organize lessons for the elementary technology education environment.
+They observe, assist, then teach in the elementary classroom and laboratory.
 6 contact hours.

-Prerequisite: TECH 300, with minimum grade of B-; TECH 406, with minimum grade of B- and positive recommendation from the instructor; completion of at least 55 credit hours of required and cognate courses in the major, or consent of department chair; minimum grade of C in all content area courses, unless otherwise required; minimum cumulative GPA of 2.75; and minimum GPA of 2.75 in content area.
+Prerequisite: Admission to FSEHD; TECH 305 and TECH 406, with minimum grade of B- and positive recommendation from the instructor; completion of at least 48 credit hours of required and cognate courses in the major, or consent of department chair; minimum cumulative GPA of 2.75; and minimum GPA of 2.75 in content area.

-Offered: Spring.
+Offered: Annually.

-TECH 408 - Practicum in Technology Education (Grades Seven through Twelve) (4)
+TECH 418 – Practicum II: Teaching Secondary Technology Education (4)

-Three major instructional units in technology education are presented.
-Topics include the principles and practices of technology education, selected technology learning activities, and laboratory planning and management concepts.
+Students study various principles, methods, content, and curriculum necessary to deliver appropriate lessons.
+They explore various professional responsibilities under the direction of a cooperating teacher and a college supervisor..

-Prerequisite: Admission to the technology education teacher preparation program.
+Prerequisite: Admission to FSEHD; TECH 318 with minimum grade of B- and positive recommendation from the instructor; completion of at least 55 credit hours of required and cognate courses in the major, or consent of department chair;; minimum cumulative GPA of 2.75; and minimum GPA of 2.75 in content area.

-Offered: Fall.
+Offered: Annually.